fuminoritanizawa/webpage/content/authors/admin/_index.md

 My passion is in unraveling the genetic mechanisms of animal adaptation to environmental stress, particularly in longevity studies.

-My journey so far includes decoding fruit fly genetics, tracing butterfly evolution, and exploring C. elegans' neuroscience.
+My journey so far includes decoding fruit fly genetics, tracing butterfly evolution, and exploring *C. elegans*' neuroscience.

 Always on the lookout for exciting learning opportunities!
 <br>